Skip to main content

 • Server-side logging preserved — The exception type is still logged server-side for operator debugging, but the log no longer includes the full exception message.

-v4.0.4 — Fail-closed execution enforcement
+v4.0.4 — fail-closed execution enforcement

 Released: April 3, 2026 · GitHub PR #117